 - Mini Chocolate Chips: use semi-sweet or dark chocolate chips, but keep them mini.
 Substitute dairy-free chocolate chips for a vegan apple cinnamon granola bite.

 - Cinnamon: substitute pumpkin or apple pie spice.

 Feel free to add other mixins of your choice!
 Vanilla extract, finely chopped nuts, ground flaxseeds, or chia seeds would all make great additions.

-Want to add some healthy omega-3 fats to the recipe?
+Want to add some healthy omega-3’s to the recipe?
 Add 2 Tablespoons finely chopped walnuts for apple walnut granola clusters.

 Not a chocolate fan?
 Just leave them out!
-Remember, we encourage you to cook to YOUR taste!
+Remember, we encourage cooking to YOUR taste!

 Health Benefits of Apple Cinnamon Clusters

 Apple cinnamon granola clusters are a healthy snack any time of day!
 The featured ingredients in this recipe are oats, applesauce, nut butter, and cinnamon.

 Oats of any variety are a good source of fiber and complex carbohydrates.
 Fiber is important for digestion, satiety, stable blood sugar, good cholesterol, and healthy gut bacteria.
 Carbohydrates are important for energy and focus.
 (1, 2)